Data Quality as Predictor of Voice Anti-Spoofing Generalization: Experimental Setup

 \textbf{SNR} is computed using \emph{waveform amplitude distribution analysis} (WADA) method~\cite{kim2008robust}, which assumes that the amplitude of the speech can be approximated with Gamma distribution with shape parameter 0.4 and the noise by Gaussian distribution.
+WADA shows competitive performance compared to the DNN-based data-driven methods specially in higher SNR conditions~\cite{li2020frame}, case relevant for our data.

 \textbf{Noise spectrum} Besides scalar-valued SNR, we also estimate noise spectral density using optimal smoothing and minimum statistics method~\cite{martin2001noise}.
 The method estimates noise for all frequency bins in every speech frame.
 We average these noise spectral densities to obtain 257 coefficients per utterances.